 For expat families in particular, the cost of childhood vaccinations in Singapore can be particularly high.
 This is because, as mentioned, many expats do not have access to subsidised public healthcare, so expat children will need to get vaccinated at private facilities.
 A single vaccine at these facilities can easily cost you hundreds of dollars.

-What can you expect for medical insurance for children and families
+What you can expect for medical insurance for children and families

 Most of these plans feature benefits such as: